 Direct allocations to infrastructure projects can be challenging for those without huge sums to invest.
 However, listed infrastructure funds, pool allocated capital from many smaller investors to a wide range of projects, which in turn results in a more straightforward and liquid way of accessing the asset class.

-The political and economic outlook shows no sign of calming.
-With the UK now out of the EU and the outlook for global growth still muted, investors need to widen their nets.
+As the impacts of COVID-19 continue to unfold, the political and economic outlook shows no sign of calming, and so investors need to widen their nets.
 Infrastructure offers plenty in the way of alternative benefits to traditional asset classes and a diversified, professionally managed fund makes access easy.
 However, as with all investments it is not without risk and investors should seek professional advice before exploring this opportunity.

-For more information on TIME:UK Infrastructure Income, please get in contact via 020 7391 4747 or email email@example.com
+For more information on TIME:UK Infrastructure Income, please get in contact via email at email@example.com

 Infrastructure investment characteristics